 Understanding Content Marketing Playbook

-A content marketing playbook is a quick-reference guide that helps execute your marketing strategy perform more effectively.
+A content marketing playbook is a quick reference guide that helps execute your marketing strategy and perform more effectively.
 The term is derived from the traditional playbook used in sports to outline a team’s strategies and moves.
 It comprises various chapters describing different steps, from goal setting and keyword research to content creation and monitoring.
 Think of it as a document that anyone from your content team can pick up to understand the campaign.

 Image via Find A Way Media